LoriAzniveBerberian/PARcast/README.md

 ```

 ## Community
 We welcome suggestions, questions, and contributions from the community.
 If you're using PARcast or thinking about building one, head to the discussion forum to introduce yourself and share ideas:

 [**PARcast Discussions**](https://github.com/LoriAzniveBerberian/PARcast/discussions/1#discussion-9950905)

+## For Students and Newcomers
+PARcast was developed as a learning project as well as an instrument.
+The resources below were most useful during the build:

+The [`literature/`](literature/) folder contains relevant published work on sensor electronics, instrumentation design, embedded systems radiometry, calibration and validation, and ocean optics.

+**Ocean optics:** [Ocean Optics Web Book](https://www.oceanopticsbook.info/) — Curtis Mobley's free online textbook, the best place to start if PAR and irradiance are new to you.
+Also [IOCCG Reports](https://ioccg.org/what-we-do/ioccg-publications/ioccg-reports/) for protocols and methods.

+**Embedded systems:** [Making Embedded Systems](https://www.oreilly.com/library/view/making-embedded-systems/9781098151539/) by Elecia White and the [Adafruit Learning System](https://learn.adafruit.com/) for hands-on tutorials.
+The [Arduino reference](https://www.arduino.cc/reference/) and [Teensy documentation](https://www.pjrc.com/teensy/) were used throughout firmware development.

+## Acknowledgments
+PARcast's firmware and electronics design were developed iteratively with assistance from Anthropic's [Claude](https://claude.ai/) to explain concepts and debug circuits.
+The final firmware and test sketches were adapted from example sketches provided by Arduino, Teensy/PJRC, and the maker communities behind each sensor library used in this project.